baketti/CSVDataAnalyzer/README.md

 - ✅ Structured data organization and representation with the Composite pattern
 - ✅ Manual Iterator for accessing dataset records
 - ✅ Statistical and domain-specific analysis using the Strategy pattern
-- ✅ Exception shielding and logging of all critical errors (console and file)
+- ✅ Exception shielding and logging of all critical errors, ensuring centralized error handling and user-friendly feedback
+- ✅ Configurable logging system for tracking errors and application events, with output directed to a `.log` file stored in the `logs` directory
-- ✅ Centralized validation of CSV structure and content using Chain of Responsibility
+- ✅ Centralized validation of CSV content using Chain of Responsibility
 - ✅ Support for field transformation via Adapter pattern
 - ✅ Dynamic loading of strategies using Reflection
+- ✅ Inversion of Control (IoC) to delegate decision-making about component behavior to the consuming components, enabling flexibility and modularity
 - ✅ CLI interface for analysis selection and execution
+- ✅ Predefined dataset for demonstration purposes
 ---

 ## 💡 Design Patterns Used